 • We are not a childcare service.

 • We do not provide cash, pay utilities, or provide transportation.
 We refer to other agencies that provide means for these needs when available.

 Where We Are Located

 The Oasis is located right off Gibson Mill Rd where the Kingsport Mill used to be located.
 Going toward the highway on Gibson Mill you will turn left onto Gibson Street, or Mill Pond Street, which are adjacent to Mill St and our location.
-If turn in from 11w beside SUBWAY then your turn on Gibson street, or Mill Pond will be on your right.
-The Oasis is located on 6acres of beautiful lush green property with a fence surrounding it’s upper property space.
+If turn in from 11w beside SUBWAY then your turn on Gibson Street, or Mill Pond will be on your right.
+The Oasis is located on 6acres of beautiful, lush green grass with a fence surrounding its upper property space.